jundalisay/superb/content/en/research/sarkar/yogic-treatments/leucorrhoea.md

 Of the many causes of this disease, the main cause is unrestricted sexual activity.
 So for those who want to be cured, control over sexual activity – by both husband and wife – is necessary.
 Anaemia is the root cause of white leucorrhoea, so the patient should make a special point of taking easily-digestible and nutritious food.
 If the patient cannot tolerate milk, she should take curd-water or coconut milk, instead.

 For adolescent girls suffering from abnormal discharges, attention should be given to the maintenance of their personal hygiene, together with the practice of ásanas and mudrás.
 Leucorrhoea occurs if contaminated matter gets a chance to accumulate inside the genital organ.
 So both males and females should use water after urinating.

-Adolescent girls suffering from this disease should wash internally either with soap and water or with water which has been boiled with neem (Azadirachta indica A. Juss) leaves.
+Adolescent girls suffering from leucorrhea should wash internally either with:
+- soap and water or
+- water which has been boiled with neem (Azadirachta indica A. Juss) leaves

 The fingernails should be cut short, otherwise women may injure themselves internally.

 Unmarried women should strictly avoid the habit of masturbation.